thanhlt-1007/kotlin_head_first/CHAPTER_01.md

 ### 1. Create a new Kotlin project.

 We'll start by installing IntelliJ IDEA (Community Edition), a free IDE that supports Kotlin application development.
 We'll then use the IDE to build a new Kotlin project:

+### 2. Add a function that displays some text.

+We'll add a new Kotlin file to the project, then write a simple main function that will output the text "Pow!"